shivam-verma-19/URL-Shortener/README.md

 # URL Shortener

-The project described in the README is a URL Shortener service built with Node.js.
-Here is a detailed explanation:

 ## Project Overview

 The URL Shortener service allows users to shorten long URLs, making them easier to share and manage.
 It also provides functionality to redirect shortened URLs to their original destinations and track the number of times a shortened URL has been accessed.